CammiePone/Planning-Docs/Arcanus-Continuum.md

 - [ ] Mana Jammer - a shield enchantment that causes spells, even shield-piercing ones, to be dispelled when coming in contact with the shield.

 ## Spellcraft
-Spells are crafted from two main components: Spell Forms and Spell Mods
+Spells are crafted from two main components: Spell Shapes and Spell Effects
-- Spell Forms:
+- Spell Shapes:
   - [ ] Self - affects the caster
   - [ ] Touch - affects entities directly in front of the caster
   - [ ] Projectile - fires a fast, weightless projectile